Financial-Times/x-dash/packages/x-handlebars/readme.md

 # x-handlebars

-This module provides Handlebars helper functions to render `x-` components.
+This module provides Handlebars helper functions to render `x-dash` component packages or local compatible modules.

 ## Installation

-This module is compatible with Node 6+ and is distributed on npm.
+This module is requires Node 6+ and is distributed on npm.

 ```bash
 npm install -S @financial-times/x-handlebars
 ```

-To use the helper functions in your application views you must register them with Handlebars using the `registerHelper` method:
+To use the helper functions in your application views you must first register them with Handlebars using the `registerHelper` method:

 ```js
 const helpers = require('@financial-times/x-handlebars');